 Because of federal regulations, employees other than kitchen staff should not go into the kitchen during lunch.
 All employees should make sure they are included in the lunch count taken every morning during the first hour.
 Teachers should go ahead of students in line and be ready to leave the cafeteria before the end of the lunch period and be ready for their next class when the tardy bell rings.
-Elementary teachers should be in their rooms as the students come back to class.
+Elementary teachers should be in their rooms as the students come back to class, or retrieve their students from the cafeteria if possible.